Social media is a building movement in the manufacturing field. This is especially true of the Instamachinist community.

 Manufacturing is an industry where the previous generation of workers is retiring out with younger workers coming in to fill a jobs gap.
 This means ways of earning business are also changing.

 Marketing expert and Uncopyable author Steve Miller says in relation to other industries, manufacturing is “more in the middle of the bell curve.”
-Steve is well acquainted with manufacturing companies – his consultation services for 32 years has included IMTS and AMT for 26 of them.
+Steve is well acquainted with manufacturing companies – his consultation services for 32 years has included manufacturing trade shows for 26 of them.

 “There are many industries far ahead, such as high tech, medical, and consumer products,” Steve says.
 “There are many that are slower to catch on to new marketing methods – print, home, housewares, and recreational vehicles.”